Join our newsletter!

 A Lion in the House

-Five children fight against cancer with the help of their families, nurses, and doctors over a span of six years.
+This inspiring, harrowing and intimate series follows five children as they fight against cancer with the help of their families, nurses, and doctors over a span of six years.

 Premiere Date